mnhkahn/mnhkahn.github.com/_posts/2014-05-09-pager_abstract.md

 In the process of using the walkie-talkie , and sometimes need to confirm the work .
 Traditional walkie-talkie use, artificial voice confirmed certain order , which is a cumbersome and error-prone operation.
 Here you can combine the advantages of Android devices simplify : you need to confirm , a confirmation request to the user needs identified in the user's device interface display a dialog box that allows users to select OK.

 Finally, the functionality and performance of the system was tested , including voice quality , video frame rate, the system showed excellent , you can achieve smooth HD video calls in a wireless network , and take up less bandwidth.
-The system is designed for the Android system under the audio and video calls , UI interface design, application development and SIP call a certain reference.
+The system is designed for the Android system under the audio and video calls , UI interface design, application development and SIP call has a certain reference.

 Keywords : walkie-talkie , Android, SIP, H264, AAC